ealborn/good-news/README.md

 # Welcome humans
 <img src="https://media.giphy.com/media/CrdACPv8XTSJa/giphy.gif" alt="catgif" width="80%">

+# My first blogfeed.

+This is an assignment for the web developer class of 2017 at YRGO yrkeshögskola, Göteborg, Sweden.

+# Languages

+This project is built with HTML, CSS and PHP.

 ## Get Started

 This is what you need to do to get started to open this project: